aalexx-le/duli-infrastructure/kubespray/docs/ingress/metallb.md

       effect: "NoSchedule"
 ```

-If you'd like to set additional nodeSelector and tolerations values, you can do so in the following fashion:
+If you'd like to set additional nodeSelector and tolerations values, you can do so in the following fasion:

 ```yaml
 metallb_config: